-Our next Open Day will be held on Wednesday 18 May 2022.
+Our next Open Morning will be on Wednesday 6th March 2024.

 We love to show interested families around our school.
-We usually hold two general open days during the year, in March and October.
+We hold several open mornings during the year.
 Families will be given a tour with one of our Year 6 pupils and this is a great chance to get a feel for the school through the eyes of our pupils.
 Visitors will have the opportunity to speak to a senior member of staff and have any questions answered.

 We aim to cultivate an intimate, caring family atmosphere in which children feel secure and valued.
 With a one form entry and class sizes of between sixteen and twenty four children, we provide extensive care and attention, myriad social opportunities and varied extracurricular activities.